mcrosson/accessible.tips/content/faq/contributing.md

 This site uses GitHub for tracking the changes to the content used to generate the site.
 Please consider GitHub the source of truth for the data contained on this website.

-However, that does *not* do our readers any good and we require all content pages have a `Changelog` section at the top.
+However, that does *not* do our readers any good and we require all content pages have a `changelog` section in the front matter of each page.
 We require at least an entry for `Initial creation` as well.

 If you are editing an existing page, we require that you add a dated entry with a summary of the changes made.